AlizaFatima12/WebCrawler/README.md

 - Do not crawl websites you don’t have permission to scrape
 - The SQLite database file is automatically created in the same directory
 - If database is locked, avoid running multiple instances in parallel

+Prerequisites:
+- Make sure Google Chrome browser is installed on your system.
+- ChromeDriver is required for Selenium to work.
+This is handled automatically by webdriver-manager, so no manual setup is needed.

 Happy crawling!